blokks/legacy-docs/src/content/manage-your-schedule/editing-acts.md

 ```

 ## Images
-You can add a single *image* to each of your acts by dropping an image file on the drop area or add one by clicking that same area.
+You can add a single *image* to each of your acts by dropping an image file on the drop area or by clicking that same area.
 This *image* will be your acts main visual and will be shown in the timetable embed.

 <span class='note'>Images that are added to your act cannot be larger than 2MB.
 Images are resized and saved as JPG files by Blokks to optimize loading times.</span>

 ## Links
 You can add multiple *links* to each of your acts.
 This will allow visitors to discover more information about your act.
 Additional links can be added by pressing the *Add one more link* button.

-Instead of showing a full URL in your timetable embed for each link, you can show a label that describes that link or manually a custom label by selecting *Other…*.
+Instead of showing a full URL in your timetable embed for each link, you can show a label that describes that link or manually add a custom label by selecting *Other…*.

 ## Embeds
 In some cases, you might want to add a Youtube video, a Spotify track or another piece of media content to an act.
 Just copy and paste its embed code.
 We support many different embeds.
-If you’re trying to add an embed code and are running into problems, [we’ll help you out](http://introduction/support).
+If you’re trying to add an embed code and are running into problems, let us know and [we’ll help you out](http://introduction/support).

 <span class='note'>You can add multiple embeds, but we recommended only adding one.
 This helps your schedule load faster.</span>